zioth/motion_demos/README.md

-# motion_demos
+# Motion Demos
-Building a few demo animations using the Motion library.
+I built these demos in order to learn the Motion animation library - https://motion.dev/ .